CaellumYHL/DeltaHacks2026/README.md

 ## Inspiration

 Most people consume news as endless lists and timelines.
-This format strips away context, hides bias, and makes it difficult to understand how different outlets frame — or ignore — the same events.
+This format strips away context, hides bias, and makes it difficult to understand how different outlets frame, or ignore, the same events.

 News Constellation was built to **combat misinformation and propaganda by restoring context**, helping users think critically about what they read.